Responsible Conduct of Research 2: Getting Ready for Submission of Manuscripts and Thesis

 Get your thesis screened for duplicate text before submission

-The course will give you access to having your thesis pre-screened for duplicate text at the Royal Library before submitting it to the Graduate School.
+The course will give you access to pre-screened at the Royal Library, for duplicate text in your thesis, before submitting it to the Graduate School.
 You will learn what it takes to stay clear of plagiarism and self-plagiarism in your thesis or manuscript and be able to understand the results of the pre-screening report.

 You can make use of the pre-screening the day after you have taken the course.
 It is not possible to get access to the pre-screening without participating in the course.